 In addition, people with low incomes may also qualify for cost-sharing help to reduce out-of-pocket costs, such as deductibles and co-pays, for essential health benefits.

+Eligibility for financial help will vary depending on your state, family size, and projected 2019 income.
+In addition, many of those with incomes below the levels listed here may be eligible for coverage by Medicaid.
 Eligibility for Medicaid varies by state.
 Contact your state Marketplace for more details on how financial help works, and to learn if you are eligible for financial help or Medicaid.

 How Can I Sign Up for Coverage in the Marketplace?

 Individuals can shop for and enroll in health insurance through the Marketplace from November 1, 2018 through December 15, 2018 for coverage starting January 1, 2019.
 After December 15, 2018, the annual open enrollment period will occur each fall for coverage starting the following year.

 Through the Marketplace you can fill out an application either online, over the phone, or in person to find out whether you are eligible for financial help paying for private health insurance, or if you're eligible for coverage under your state's Medicaid or CHIP.
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.